0xKourama/Elbanna-NP-Notes/personal/braindump.md

 *a valid interpretation is important to decrease the chance of error* *the challenge with emotions lies in that: a wrong interpretation can give off an extreme emotion. which cancels thought and hiders clear proper thinking*

+# what do we need in order to live a good life?
+1. think
+2. communicate always

 # what make emotions so powerful in stopping thought?

 # what makes supression of orgasm difficult?
 1. the anticipation of rewards is too strong

+# what helps with balance?

+# what makes us skip verification of perception and jump to conclusions?

+# what makes people love music?

+# what evidence do I have to support X claim?